Alexander Rybak: 2019–present

 In 2019, Rybak's children's musical Trolle og den magiske fela premiered in Kristiansand and received wide critical acclaim by reviewers.
 The show sold over 10,000 tickets and had to schedule extra performances to curb the demand.
 In 2020, Rybak co-wrote an entry for Melodi Grand Prix 2020 together with Jowst for singer Magnus Bokn called "Over the Sea".
 The song won the fourth semi-final of the selection show and proceeded to the final, where it eventually lost out to Ulrikke Brandstorp's "Attention".

 Rybak was set to appear as part of an interval act at Eurovision 2020, which was later cancelled due to the COVID-19 pandemic.
 As a result of the contest cancellation, several countries organised a produced show or held a vote to determine their country's favourite Eurovision song of all times.
 Rybak's "Fairytale" finished 3rd in Wallonia's Votre top 20, 17th in the Netherlands's NPO Radio 2 Songfestival Top 50 list, and 6th in the United Kingdom's special Eurovision: Come Together show.
 "Fairytale" therefore re-entered the UK sales chart at #65 in late May 2020.
 A year prior, the Norwegians had voted "Fairytale" as their all-time favourite Eurovision song.

 In August 2020, Rybak announced that he had enrolled in Columbia College Chicago for an MFA degree in film music composition.
 His interest in the field was solidified after the positive feedback he received from producers for "Into a Fantasy".
 He was convinced to attend Columbia by Kubilay Uner, director of the film music composition MFA program.
 He graduated from Columbia in July 2022.

+Rybak performed at the final of Malta Eurovision Song Contest at the MFCC in February 2025.

 Artistry

 Musical style and genres

-About his own musical style, Rybak has said: "Generally, I do everything from writing folklore, children’s music, DreamWorks songs to arranging for symphony orchestra and making cover versions of Eurovision songs.(...)
+About his own musical style, Rybak has said: "Generally, I do everything from writing folklore, children's music, DreamWorks songs to arranging for symphony orchestra and making cover versions of Eurovision songs. ...
 I do not make more albums, I like to publish one and a song on YouTube.
 It can be a classic piece, a pop song, a collaboration with Philip Cecil or just a cover song, but I will always have something visual to my songs, and maybe a music video."